vicwomg/fakebook-finder/README.md

 I think it will work?!?!

-## React router deep links on EC2 deploy
+## React router deep links / refresh

-If deploying to Amazon EC2 on an Apache/httpd server, there's some extra steps to make the deep links work. (assumes you've deployed to /var/www/html)
+If deploying to Amazon EC2 on an Apache/httpd server, there's some extra steps to make the deep links and page refresh work. (assumes you've deployed to /var/www/html)

 - Under /var/www/html, add an .htaccess file containing the following: